Skip to main content

 How to save money on Medical Alert devices

 The simplest way to save money on a Medical Alert device is to purchase an annual plan.
 You would receive a discount on the monthly subscription price, a free lockbox, and free shipping.
-For example, you’d pay $34.95 per month for the smartwatch instead of $39.95, or $5 less.
+For example, you’d pay $34.95 per month for the smartwatch instead of $39.95, or a $5 monthly savings.
 Medical Alert also offers a semi-annual plan that includes free shipping.

-Medicare and Medicaid usually don’t cover medical alert devices, but you might be able to use your health savings account or flexible spending account to pay for it.
-Some private insurances might also cover a device.
+Medicare and Medicaid usually don’t cover medical alert devices, but you might be able to use your health savings account or flexible spending account to pay for one.
+Some private insurance plans might also cover a device.
 Make sure to check your insurance coverage before purchasing a device.

 Medical Alert accessories and options